rootstrap/tech-guides/kotlin/README.md

 ```

 #### apply
-Receive 'this' as an instance of the current context, return the object context,
+Receives 'this' as an instance of the current context and return the object context.
-should be used to change context data:
+It should be used to change context data:

 ```
 dog.apply {